Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 ```

 <p></p>
-This command finds all the files or directories the user ownd or anybody can write to, and if we look at the output we can see the /tmp directory is included.
+This command finds all the files or directories the user owns or anybody can write to, and if we look at the output we can see the /tmp directory is included.
 <p></p>

 ```